Brooks College of Health Graduate Admission & Degree Requirements

 Master of Science in Nutrition and Dietetics/Dietetic Internship

 The Master of Science in Nutrition and Dietetics/Dietetic Internship is a face-to-face designed program for those students who can think critically and wish to focus on the application of advanced nutrition knowledge in clinical or community practice.
 Fifteen students are admitted each fall to this 4-semester, full-time program.
-The Master of Science and Dietetic Internship program participates in the matching system and uses DICAS online applicant portal.
+The Master of Science and Dietetic Internship program uses DICAS online applicant portal.
 Students must complete both the Master’s Degree and Dietetic Internship experience simultaneously in order to receive a verification statement and be eligible to take the National Registered Dietitian Examination.
 The Dietetic Internship at the University of North Florida has been granted Accreditation by: The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics Association: (Address: 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995; Phone: 312-899-0040 ext.
 5400; Email: ACEND@eatright.org; Website: https://www.eatrightpro.org/acend).

 Master of Science in Nutrition and Dietetics Professional Studies Option